-- All traffic is encrypted for client to control server communications (control traffic / passwords / etc.).
+- All traffic is encrypted for the client to control server communications (control traffic/passwords / etc.).

-- Vibe scrambles data packets using a proprietary encapsulation mechanism.
+- Connect scrambles data packets using a proprietary encapsulation mechanism.

-- Vibe can optionally secure control traffic and RTP packet transmission (client to USHI) with AES 128.
+- Connect can optionally secure control traffic and RTP packet transmission (client to USHI) with AES 128.

 SSL is used from API server to USHI server